learn-co-curriculum/linux-env-setup/README.md

  - `gem install sqlite3`
  - `gem install bundler`
  - `gem install rails`
- - `gem install nokogiri`

 ## Installing a Node Pacakge

 One thing you'll see more of later in the course is npm, or [Node Package Manager](https://en.wikipedia.org/wiki/Npm_(software)).
 This is very similar to Ruby gems, but it's for JavaScript.
-We're also going to do a global install for an npm testing package Protractor with the following command:

  - `sudo npm install -g n`
- - `sudo npm install -g protractor`

 ## Setting up your computer up with Github